kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 deployments will be able to use our generic versions, or may have customisations they wish to perform that are unique to them.

-To achieve this we need a layer of seperation - This effectively becomes an "extract, transform, load" process.
+To achieve this we need a layer of separation - This effectively becomes an "extract, transform, load" process.
 In addition this process must be _stateful_ where it can be run multiple times or even continuously and it will bring kanidm into synchronisation.